hcfp/Computing-Notes/Computing Notes.md

   - The packet is then sent to the application layer
 - The application layer presents the data to the user

+## MAC addresses

+- Media access control addresses
+- 12 digits of hexadecimal hardcoded into a NIC
+- Uniquely identifies any device

+## Well known ports

+- The port determines the application that deals with the packet

+* 20 - FPT data
+* 21 - FTP control
+* 22  SSH
+* 23 - Telnet
+* 25 - SMTP
+* 80 & 8080 - HTTP
+* 110 - POP3
+* 143 - IMAP
+* 443 - HTTPS

+- The client port that a server responds to is temporary and arbitrary
+  - Stops hackers from knowing which ports are open

+## Transferring files with FTP

+- FTP is used to transfer data across a network such as the internet
+- It is a high level protocol in the application layer
+- The FTP software uses the protocol to generate FTP commands automatically
+- FTP may be used by software companies to offer updates, photographers to transfer images to newspapers
+- Generally require a username and password, could be configured for anonymous use

+## SSH

+- Allows secure remote access to manage a computer
+- It is a secure and modern replacement for Telnet which does not use encryption
+- It uses public key cryptography and a digital certificate
+- Used by network administrators to manage servers
+- The commands are similar to Linux

+### Using application level protocols with SSH

+- You can create a tunnel through the SSH (port 22) through with HTTP, POP3 and SMTP can operate
+- Eg. a HTTP get request can be sent securely using SSH but also bypasses the restrictions on the port

 # Fundamentals of databases

 ## Modelling data requirements